So you've probably seen that LinkedIn now offers its own course platform, formerly called Lynda.

 You may even be able to get your employer to cover your cost, if they're interested in paying for your further education.

-With either platform, a laptop and wifi connection is all that you need to start learning a new skill or piece of knowledge.
+With platform of either Udemy vs Lynda, a laptop and wifi connection is all that you need to start learning a new skill or piece of knowledge.

 If you're a visual learner and can take what you learn from videos to apply practically in your job or everyday life, then either platform can be an amazing choice.